 The Strange Valentines - Folk Music for Twisted Souls

 If you were to create a genre out of Australian rock and Canadian Maritime folk you might end up with something that sounds like The Strange Valentines.
 Comprised of Australian rocker David Farrell and Maritime folk artist Janet Mills team up for a new shade of genre on the folk/rock colour wheel with duo The Strange Valentines.
-Based out of Regina, Saskatchewan their strong melodies, soulful stories, quirky humour, a sprinkle of grit, and lovely rich harmonies.
+Based in Regina, Saskatchewan their strong melodies, soulful stories, quirky humour, a sprinkle of grit, and lovely rich harmonies.
 They've also been described as if the Kinks jammed with Fleetwood Mac using only acoustic instruments in a folksy type backdrop.
-They are currently sharing music and promoting their 5th album ‘Society of Good Intentions’ released February 14, 2018, recently returned from the Good Intention tour of the UK and Maritimes.
+They are currently promoting their 5th album ‘Society of Good Intentions’ released February 14, 2018, recently returned from the Good Intention tour of the UK and Maritimes.